 - is severe

 - can’t be explained by another health condition or a medication

-To help diagnose the cause of your dizziness, your doctor will ask about your medical history and perform a physical examination.
-They’ll also perform a variety of tests.
-These may include:
+To help diagnose the cause of your dizziness and nausea, your doctor will ask about your medical history and

 - balance and movement testing, which can help determine if specific movements lead to symptoms